Do you love baseball?

 We traveled to Phoenix to visit family and explore the city for Spring Break last year, and attending a Cactus League game with our kids (ages 8 and 10) was at the top of my list.
-We are not serious baseball fans, but my husband and I enjoy attending major league games when we have the chance.
-So, when in Rome…
+We are not avid baseball fans, but my husband and I enjoy attending major league games when we have the chance.
+So, when in Phoenix…

 We picked a weekday afternoon game at Salt River Fields at Talking Stick, which is a newer field located in a developing section of Scottsdale.
 It is the Spring Training home of the Colorado Rockies and the Arizona Diamondbacks.
 Since we don’t have a major league baseball team in Salt Lake City, we consider the Rockies to be our home team, with the D-backs a close second.